Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 * Module names should be lower_with_under (snake case), like Python.
 * Function, constant, and variable names should be snake_case (all lowercase), like Julia, or camelCase like Haskell, or kebab-case like Lisp or Raku.
 Generally, variable names should be nouns and function names should be verbs.
 * If an argument is unused use the wildcard pattern ``_`` or (less preferred) a name starting with ``_``
 * Whole words are preferred.
 Single letters can be okay for internal variable names or to match a reference paper or algorithm but may be unreadable in a year so should be documented with comments.
-Don't use abbreviations because they tend to be inconsistent and to abbreviated; use a text editor with autocomplete.
+Don't use abbreviations because they tend to be inconsistent and too terse; use a text editor with autocomplete.
 * Multi-word names are allowed, but consider whether the binding might be decomposable into separate values.
 * Bang convention: Append ``!`` to names of functions that modify their arguments.
-Not too sure about this, the ``Ref`` type that allows modification may be enough indication.
+Not too sure about this, the ``Ref`` type that marks a value as allowing modification may be enough indication.

 Conversion into CamelCase follows the `Google Java styleguide algorithm <https://google.github.io/styleguide/javaguide.html#s5.3-camel-case>`__.
 First substitute accented characters such as ü -> ue and remove any apostrophes.
 Split into word-parts on spaces, hyphens, and camel-case (Ad-Words, but not i-OS).
 Lowercase everything (including acronyms), then uppercase the first letter of each word part.
 Join together; it is in upper CamelCase.
 Lowercase the first letter to get lowercase camelCase.